TAPE-Lab/CyGNAL/README.md

 stromal and immune cells in the colorectal cancer (CRC) tumour microenvironment (TME).
 By understanding how mutations regulate all cell types within a tumour, we aim to uncover novel approaches to treat cancer.

+We acknowledge the work of all third-parties whose packages are used in CyGNAL.